DISCO: Modern Spent Fuel Dissolution and Chemistry in Failed Containers

 - to assess whether novel types of fuel (MOX, doped) behave like the conventional ones.

-DISCO is a collaborative project funded by the European Commission under the Horizon 2020 Research and Training Programme.
-The project is implemented by a consortium with 16 beneficiaries.
-The consortium will be advised by an End User Group (EUG), consisting of waste management organisations in seven countries (Belgium, Finland, France, Spain, Sweden, Switzerland, and the UK) as well as regulatory authorities in five countries (Belgium, Germany, Spain, Sweden, and Switzerland).
+DisCo was a collaborative project funded by the European Commission under the Horizon 2020 Research and Training Programme.
+The project was implemented by a consortium with 16 beneficiaries.
+The consortium was advised by an End User Group (EUG), consisting of waste management organisations in seven countries (Belgium, Finland, France, Spain, Sweden, Switzerland, and the UK) as well as regulatory authorities in five countries (Belgium, Germany, Spain, Sweden, and Switzerland).

-While the scientific understanding of the dissolution of standard spent uranium oxide fuel has reached a certain mature state, new types of fuels with additives (“doped fuels”) have been developed.
-These fuels are already in use in some reactors and their use is foreseen to be expanded.
-Dissolution data is now required to confirm that the dissolution behaviour of such fuels in a geological repository environment is similar to that of standard fuel.
-Similarly, there is a dearth of dissolution data from mixed oxide (MOX) fuels, which are also currently in use in several reactors.
-Therefore, this project is targeting oxide fuels containing additives, including Cr, Gd and Pu, in order to ensure that relevant characteristics are understood to a level commensurate with standard fuels.
-This project aims to expand the database on spent fuel dissolution with results from dissolution studies performed in truly reducing conditions, with hydrogen present.
-The effects of dopants will be investigated through experiments using both spent nuclear fuel and synthetic materials specifically designed for the project.
-In addition, chemical modelling will be employed to improve the understanding and description of the dissolution process relevant to the expected chemical conditions inside a failed waste container in a deep geological repository environment.
+While the scientific understanding of the dissolution of standard spent uranium oxide fuel had already reached a certain mature state, less was known about modern fuels, meaning those fuels doped with additives such as Cr or Cr+Al. Doped fuels are today included as a part of the concept of Accident Tolerant Fuels (ATFs).
+These types of fuels are increasingly used in reactors world-wide.
+It was therefore essential to establish if these modern fuels can be considered to behave like standard fuels in the repository environment.
+Dissolution data was therefore required to confirm that the dissolution behaviour of such fuels in a geological repository environment was similar to that of standard fuel.
+Similarly, there was a dearth of dissolution data from spent mixed oxide (MOX) fuels.
+Therefore, this project targeted oxide fuels containing additives, including Cr, Gd and Pu, in order to ensure that relevant characteristics could be understood to a level commensurate with standard fuels.
+This project aimed to expand the database on spent fuel dissolution with results from dissolution studies performed in truly reducing conditions, with hydrogen present.
+DisCo also aimed to investigate the effects of dopants through experiments using both spent nuclear fuel and synthetic materials specifically designed for the project.
+In addition, the project aimed to improve the understanding and description of the dissolution process relevant to the expected chemical conditions inside a failed waste container in a deep geological repository environment by employing chemical modelling.